offbyone/ideas/content/old/general-thoughts/just-chilling.md

 I saw the Bourne Supremacy tonight, and other than a strong desire to throttle the cinematographer, it was excellent, tense and fast and exciting.

-The book that I'm reading\...
+The book that I'm reading...
 Okay, _one_ of the books that I'm reading is about Faerie and it's really nifty.
 Anyone that likes fantasy should really read Tad Williams' _The War of the Flowers_ at their soonest convenience.

 Amongst the other books that I'm reading is Neal Stephenson's _The Diamond Age_, which looks to be an interesting take on the cyberpunk idiom, and Bruce Schneier's _Applied Cryptography_ -- required reading for any cryptonuts in the crowd.